westbigben/python/06-Killer Libraries/README.md

 # Python Killer Libraries Demo Collection

-A comprehensive collection of Python examples showcasing 9 powerful libraries that every Python developer should know.
-These are practical, runnable demonstrations designed to teach you the essentials of each library.
+A comprehensive collection of Python examples showcasing 8 powerful external libraries plus 1 essential built-in utility that every Python developer should know.
+These are practical, runnable demonstrations designed to teach you the essentials of each library and tool.

 ## 🚀 Quick Setup